 Gary Hume is renowned for paintings distinguished by a bright palette, reduced imagery and flat areas of seductive colour.
 While Hume's paintings have always emphasised their luscious surfaces and simplified forms, many are infused with a melancholic beauty.

-Hume was nominated for the Turner Prize in 1996, and represented Great Britain in the Venice Biennale in 1999; in 2001 he was elected as a Royal Academician.
+Hume was nominated for the Turner Prize in 1996 and represented Great Britain in the 48th Venice Biennale in 1999; he was elected as a Royal Academician in 2001.